openregister/deployment/ansible/README.md

 To run this playbook, the [lego](https://github.com/xenolf/lego) binary must be available on your PATH.

-NOTE - until https://github.com/xenolf/lego/issues/362 is resolved you will need to make sure your lego binary includes this change https://github.com/xenolf/lego/pull/357.
+NOTE - until https://github.com/xenolf/lego/issues/440 is resolved it is recommended to use the [v0.3.1](https://github.com/xenolf/lego/releases/tag/v0.3.1) release which does not have this issue.
-Until there is a new release of lego it might be necessary to install it from source.

 By default, the letsencrypt staging server will be used (suitable for testing, but not suitable for generating trusted certificates).